-Kuwait is a constitutional, hereditary emirate ruled by the Al Sabah family.
-While there is also a democratically elected parliament, the emir holds ultimate authority over most government decisions.
-The last parliamentary election was held in 2016 and was generally free and fair with members of the opposition winning seats.
+Kuwait is a constitutional, hereditary emirate ruled by the Al-Sabah family.
+While there is also a democratically elected parliament, the amir holds ultimate authority over most government decisions.
+The last parliamentary general election was held in 2016 and was generally free and fair with members of the opposition winning seats.
 By-elections were held in March for two seats vacated by opposition members of parliament who had left the country after being sentenced to prison.

 For Further Reference